Nursultan77/US-NG-Consumption-Market/README.md

 ![NG_consumption.png](https://github.com/Nursultan77/US-NG-Consumption-Market/blob/main/NG_consumption.png)

-To see the reasons, To check it further, I checked I want to check whether the number of consumers changed significantly or not.
-This is hard to see from the cone graph since the consumers quantity differs significantly between the categories which makes since the residential consumers are essentially households, while the relatively small number of industrial consumers such as factories each consumes much more NG.
-That is why, following three graphs (res_consum-number.png, com_consum-number.png, ind_consum-number.png) show the the correlation separately.
+To see the reasons, I want to check whether the number of consumers changed significantly or not.
+This is hard to see from the cone graph since the consumers quantity differs significantly between the categories as the residential consumers are essentially households, while the relatively small number of industrial consumers such as factories each consumes much more NG.
+That is why, following three graphs (res_consum-number.png, com_consum-number.png, ind_consum-number.png) show correlation separately.

 ### Script 2: 2_ave_end_pr.py

-This script is designed to visualize the end consumers price elasticity, and prepareds the dataframe of the average weighted end price for the script #3 where we will compare the difference between the citygate and final consumers prices differences in every state of the country.
+This script is designed to visualize the end consumers price elasticity, and prepares the Dataframe of the average weighted end price for the script #3 where we will compare the difference between the citygate and final consumers prices differences in every state of the country.
 Since the prices from the source website contains the prices in real $ dollars ($), we don't need to correct adjust them by for inflation rate.
 To get the weighted price, we need to have the consumption data, which could be read from the previous script.
 Next, iterate through the .xls files to get the necessary columns that contain price for each category of consumers.
 For the next lines after erasing removing unnecessary symbols from state columns, pandas can multiply, summarize and divide each cell of the dataframes according to the headings and the indexes. final_pr_df is the final dataframe that contain average weihted weighted prices for each state and year.
 Doing similare procedure,  we get the av_pr and av_pr_long dataframes that contain average country's end prices.

 Firstly, we can see, that the prices general tendencies over the years for all categories were the same with peak in late 2000's and further decline.
 ![](https://github.com/Nursultan77/US-NG-Consumption-Market/blob/main/ave_prices_bysector.png)